patiljignesh/Planning-initial-design-and-requirements-analysis/BDD TDD Use Cases architecture and modular design.md

 Now the narrative improves.
 ###### Narrative 2
 > As an offline customer, I want the app to show the latest saved version of my image feed, so I can alway enjoy images of my friends.

+Further improvements of Scenarios will be :
+###### Scenarios (Acceptance criteria)
+> Given the customer doesn't have connectivity, when the customer requests to see the feed then the app should display the latest feed saved.
+BUT given the customer doesn't have connectivity and the cache is empty when the customer requets to see the feed then the app should display an error message.